diffusiondata/gateway-examples/sports-activity-feed-adapter/README.md

 ```

 #### Add polling service to the Gateway application class
-Now you have created the polling service class, we can add it to the `getApplicationDetails` as a supported service type and then include the code within the `addPollingSource` method that will instantiate an instance of the polling source handler class.
+Now you have created the polling service class, we can add it to the `getApplicationDetails` as a supported service type and then include the code within the `addPollingSource` method that will instantiate an instance of the polling source handler class:

 ```java
 @Override